Site built by Composite – Webflow Agency NYC & UX Design Agency NYC

 1. Former Buyers Who Changed Companies

-2. High-Fit Contacts That Were Never Followed Up
+2. High-Fit Contacts That Never Got Worked

 3. Expansion Opportunities in Existing Accounts